piandpower/MetagenomeDB/doc/index.rst

   Introduction to the MetagenomeDB toolkit.

 :doc:`installation`
-  How to install the MetagenomeDB toolkit.
+  How to install the MetagenomeDB toolkit (latest version: |release|).

-:doc:`tutorial`
+.. :doc:`tutorial`
+..
 How to use MetagenomeDB for common tasks.

 :doc:`api/index`
   Documentation for the Python library.